VivOwoH/Server-Traders-Simulation/README.md

+# Server Traders Simulation

-# 1. Describe how your exchange works.
+## 1. Describe how your exchange works.

 ##### The flow of exchange is as follows: